paidiver/paidiverpy/docs/guide/performance/index.rst

 Here, the ``params`` block maps to parameters for the Dask **SLURMCluster** class.
 You can specify workers, threads, memory limits, and additional job options.

+You also need to specify the number of jobs in the ``general`` section.
+In this example, ``n_jobs: 2`` means that the Client will be scaled to 2 workers.

 Key Considerations
 ------------------